attracting and retaining talent

 Make sure that your performance goals are in line with the organization's values and goals by adding behavioral markers to them.

-Set clear, measurable goals that mirror the behaviors you want your workers to have.
+Set clear, measurable goals that mirror the behavior indicators you want your workers to have.
 This will allow them to focus on the behaviors that will help them succeed.

 2. Giving feedback: